 7) Always keep tools sharp.
-Be sure your drill bits, blades or any cutting tool is sharp and in good condition before using.
+Be sure your drill bits, blades, or any cutting tool is sharp and in good condition before usin

 b) Un-sharpened tools can cause accidents and produce poor results.

-9) Always ensure the equipment is grounded properly before turning it on.
+9) Always ensure the equipment is grounded correctly before turning it on.

 10) Always check the power switch is off before plugging in a woodworking tool.

 11) Always keep power cords safely away from the operating area of equipment.

 a) Keep electrical cords off the floor to prevent tripping.